qirashi/dvpl_go/README_EN.md

     - `0` - `none`
     - `1` - `lz4hc`
     - `2` - `lz4`
-- `-ignore` - A comma-separated list of file patterns to ignore.
+- `-ignore` & `-ignore-compress` - A comma-separated list of file patterns to ignore.
     #### Supported wildcard characters:
     - `*` — Any number of characters (except `/`).
     - `?` — One character.